Perfect displacement of a superconducting resonator via fast-forward scaling and its application to high-speed $R_{ZZ}$ gates in Kerr-cat qubits: Abstract

 \section{Abstract}

-We investigate the fast-forward and time-scaling properties of superconducting resonators under a coherent drive.
+We investigate the fast-forward and time-scaling properties of superconducting resonators under a\TA{n off-resonant} coherent drive.
 We propose a scheme for perfect displacement of a superconducting resonator by modulating the drive amplitude based on fast-forward scaling theory.
 Furthermore, we propose a scheme exploiting both the fast-forward and time-scaling properties that enables perfect displacement through detuning modulation.
 The proposed schemes are also applicable to a subsystem that can be effectively represented by a driven resonator.
-In particular, we apply the latter scheme to fast and high-fidelity displacement of a coupler between Kerr parametric oscillators.
+In particular, we apply the latter scheme to fast and high-fidelity displacement of a coupler between Kerr parametric oscillators\TA{, which leads to high-speed $R_{ZZ}$ gates in Kerr-cat qubits}.